 The kidneys also secrete certain products that are important in metabolism, but dialysis cannot do this.

 A person who has lost 85 to 90 percent of their kidney function will be a likely candidate for dialysis.
-Around 14 percent of the population of the United States are thought to have chronic kidney disease (CKD).
+Around

 The cause might be a chronic, or long-term condition, or an acute problem, such as an injury or a short-term illness that affects the kidneys.